jeffreycwitt/hn202/docs/anglosaxons.md

 A middle Anglo-Saxon period is often identified around 660-899.

 During this time...
 * one of the first histories of Britain ever written was composed.
 This is the monumental work by the monk Bede (c.
-670-735) (discussed above) titled, *Ecclesiastical History of the English People*.
+670-735) titled, *Ecclesiastical History of the English People*.
 Bede's cultural achievement is a representative example of the "cultural flowering" of this period.
 * Alcuin (a student of one Bede's students) served as an important wise and learned "Anglo-Saxon" advisor in Charlemagne's Court (9th century).
 * And this was also the period in which our poem *Beowulf* was written.